Assam: Armed mob kills Royal Bengal Tiger in Golaghat

-Guwahati: A Royal Bengal Tiger, which had reportedly instilled fear among locals for weeks, was tragically killed by a mob in Dusutimukh village, Golaghat district, on Thursday.
+Guwahati: A Royal Bengal Tiger, which had reportedly instilled fear among locals for weeks, was tragically killed by a mob in Dusutimukh village, Golaghat district, Assam, on Thursday.

 The adult male tiger was hunted down in the paddy fields of the Bokakhat subdivision, sparking outrage and reigniting debates on human-wildlife conflict.